korpling/pepperModules-TEIModules/README.md

 ### token.tokenize

 This option is useful, if your TEI document contains sections of text that are not tokenized.
-By default, text is not tokenized.
+By default, text will not be tokenized by the TEIImporter.
 Using the tokenizer will slow the processing by a considerable amount of time.

 <a name="ttl"></a>
 ### token.tokenize.lang

 The tokenizer currently supports four languages: English, German, Italian, French.
-To choose a language, use the respective ISO 639-1 language code(en, de, it, fr).
+To choose a language, use the respective ISO 639-1 language code (en, de, it, fr).
 If no value or a non-supported value is set, the tokenizer will default to English.
-The tokenizer produces good results for other languages besides those four as well, the main problem are missing lists of abbreviations.
+The tokenizer produces good results for other languages besides those four as well, the main problem would be missing lists for abbreviations.

 <a name="elements"></a>
 ## Elements with nongeneric Handling (beside metadata)